MarlinFirmware/MarlinDocumentation/_setting/config_info.md

   since: 2.0.0

   brief: Customized versioning.
-  description: The full path from the root directory (no quotes) to a custom version file to override Marlin's base version info.
+  long: The full path from the root directory (no quotes) to a custom version file to override Marlin's base version info.
   example:
   -
     value: 'Version.h'